-This Core course will be taught by Davenant Teaching Fellow Colin Redemer, and will run from January 10th through March 19th 2022.
-The syllabus is available here.
+This Core/Philosophy course will be taught by Dr. Joseph Minich, and will run from April 10th through June 17th.
+The syllabus can be found here.

 Online only, runs 10 weeks, meeting 2 hr./wk. via Zoom.
 Students will also have the option to participate in class discussion on the Davenant Common Room Discord server.
 Register to reserve your spot and schedule will be set after a poll of participating students; if the class time does not fit your schedule, you will be eligible for a full refund.

 This is a graduate-level course.
 Although a BA is not a necessary pre-requisite for this course, students should come prepared to do graduate-level work.